 - Don’t ignore an unhappy customer or their issue(s).
 Especially when you haven’t resolved things from the customer’s perspective.
 I still don’t know if our Winchester hotel experience was due to the quality of the personnel, a lack of caring, a corporate-level disregard for customer experience, or something else (I filled out a feedback form but I’m not holding my breath).
 Plus, if you’re going to treat an unhappy customer differently, then please ensure that the differences are positive not negative (even if only in the eyes of the customer).

 While it’s fun to write about this experience – it all just falls straight onto the keyboard – it wasn’t at the time and I’d have preferred these issues not to have happened.
-And I definitely would have preferred to have my complaint treated in a reasonable way.
+And I definitely would have preferred to have my customer complaints treated in a reasonable way.
 The best I can do is to use the poor experience for a positive purpose.
 So, what other complaint-handling “don’ts” would you add to my list?
 Especially in terms of IT service management (ITSM).
 Please let me know in the comments.